Saint Kitts and Nevis–United Kingdom relations

 Saint Kitts and Nevis and the United Kingdom have a long history of colonial activity and later diplomatic relations.

 During the late 17th century, France and England battled for control over Saint Kitts.
-It was ceded to Britain in 1713.
-Saint Kitts and Nevis, along with Anguilla, became an associated state with full internal autonomy in 1967.
+It was ceded to Britain on 11 April 1713 in the Treaty of Utrecht.
+Saint Kitts and Nevis, along with Anguilla, became an associated state with full internal autonomy in 1967 as Saint Christopher-Nevis-Anguilla.
 Anguillians rebelled, and separated from the others in 1971.
 Saint Kitts and Nevis achieved independence in 1983.

 Saint Kitts and Nevis maintains a High Commission in South Kensington in London.
 In turn, the United Kingdom maintains a High Commission in Bridgetown, Barbados which also serves as High Commission to Saint Kitts and Nevis.

+Kevin Isaac is the current High Commissioner to the United Kingdom since January 2011.
+Scott Furssedonn-Wood is the current non-resident High Commissioner to Saints Kitts and Nevis since April 2021.